A Fund Raising Matters Special Report:

 Fund-Raising Matters is a registered trademark.

-A strong planned giving program, as we all know, is by far the most effective way for an organization to build a substantial endowment fund.
+Shaping a successful endowment program through planned giving appeals, as we all know, is by far the most effective way for an organization to build a substantial endowment fund.
 The various mechanisms of deferred giving are especially helpful to donors who want to maximize the size of their gifts over the long term, while minimizing their financial sacrifice in the short term.
 Many of these donors will designate their gifts for endowment; others may provide no instructions at all.
 Well-managed organizations, however, put as much of this money into endowment as they possibly can—realizing that long-term financial viability must always be a top organizational priority.

 These days, many major capital campaigns also include a substantial endowment objective.
 As we help to put together these campaigns, we invariably hear the same complaint from professionals and volunteers alike: “Endowment is hard to sell.”
 And indeed, many prospective donors are reluctant to make a five-year pledge to an endowment program.
 “Why should I give my principal to you to invest,” they ask, “when I can invest it just as well, or better—and then use the income to make my annual gift?”